 It recently received a $10 million facelift and is seen as one of the finest public courses in South Florida.

-There's more to see in Miami Beach, especially if you're up for a mind-boggling array of shopping and dining options and the highly-coveted Miami nightlife
+There's more to see in Miami Beach, especially if you're up for a mind-boggling array of shopping and dining options and the highly-coveted Miami nightlife.

-SoBe's Lincoln Road is the most well-known shopping and dining destination
+SoBe's Lincoln Road is the most well-known shopping and dining destination.

 Popular with locals and tourists alike, the pedestrian shopping street is packed with upscale boutiques, cutting-edge restaurants, and trendy coffee joints.